ProgramRepair/experiments-infrastructure/README.md

 actually launched using a call to something called experiment-machine-script-wrapper.sh, which just calls experiment-machine-script.sh in the background and exits with successful status.
-Yes, this is the best way to do this.
+Yes, this is actually the best way to do this.

 ### Root permissions and random systemsy stuff